alexander-azizi-martin/Spacestagram/README.md

 # Spacestagram

 Spacestagram is a frontend website that displays Nasa's astronomy picture of the day (APOD).
-The website was built using Vite, React, Typescript, and tailwind.
+The website was built using Vite, React, Typescript, Tailwind, and Material UI.
 The website can be viewed at [spacestagram2.netlify.app](https://spacestagram2.netlify.app).

 ## Features

-- Like your favorite APODs (likes persist between page loads)
+- Like your favorite APODs by clicking on the heart (likes persist between page loads)
-- Date range picker to select which APODs to view
+- Date range picker to select which APODs to view by clicking on the dates in the top right
 - Filter by liked and unliked APODs
 - Sort by new and old APODs
 - Search APODs by their title